lihaiya/FreeAICC/README.md

 LLM call center system, AI Call Center, contact center, call center, intelligent outbound call, LLM, big language model, IPCC, Voice, AI, TTS, ASR, NLP, customer service center!

 ## 😄Completeness: front-end, back-end, database, all complete!
 Full functionality, no restrictions!
 No distinction between community version and commercial version!

-The sample code is the backend code of the web customer service.
-The original frontend is outdated and is still being updated.

-As the FreeAICC is too powerful, the team is very worried that the product will be used for illegal purposes.
-Therefore, if you need the source code, please contact us separately by email, describing your usage scenario, the nature of your enterprise, etc.

 ## 😄We firmly believe that only when software is used can it bring value to users and allow itself to iterate!
 ## 😄Sustainability: Continuous iteration since 2014, members come from ecological enterprises such as Cisco, Avaya, Huawei, FreeSWITCH, etc., long-termism!
 # Target